COMP SCI 2103 - Algorithm Design & Data Structures

 Course Learning OutcomesOn successful completion of this course students will be able to:

-1 Program in C/C++ in the OO paradigm, 2 Manage memory usage in C/C++ programs, 3 Explain fundamental computing algorithms, 4 Analyse algorithms and identify key algorithmic strategies, 5 Demonstrate familiarity with fundamental software engineering practices, 6 Demonstrate knowledge of programming language design issues, 7 Demonstrate professional writing skills at an introductory level.
-8 Demonstrate knowledge of ethical concepts in the context of software production.
-9 Work competently in a group to learn software concepts.
-10 Use abstract data types to help solve programming problems
+1 Program C++ in the OO paradigm, 2 Explain fundamental computing algorithms, 3 Analyse algorithms and identify key algorithmic strategies, 4 Demonstrate familiarity with fundamental software engineering practices, 5 Demonstrate knowledge of programming language design issues, 6 Work competently in a group to learn software concepts.
+7 Use abstract data types to help solve programming problems

 The above course learning outcomes are aligned with the Engineers Australia Stage 1 Competency Standard for the Professional Engineer.